ultimape/garden/weeds/write-drafts/longform/virtual-assistant-needs.md

 On top of that, my sleep duration will occasionally become quite unpredictable at times.
 Sleeping 4 hours a night for an entire week, and then another week sleep for 18+ hours.
 My record is 3 days straight.
 I've done some extensive sleep tracking and I do seem to get the total recommended amount of sleep over all on average, but it is very irregular.
 (It is worth noting this is more rare now that I've come to understand how the non-24-hour thing impacts my sleep leading to a considerable reduction in jet-lag symptoms)

 While I can usually tell when I've been sleeping for too long due to headaches and sore muscles, this unpredictability often means I lose track of time.
 So this is yet another time-tracking issue that makes it hard to stay on top of things.

+A perhaps related issue is I haven't ever been able to intuitively know what day it is (or how old I am) without looking it up.

 #### 4.2 Successes So far

 Learning what it was, has helped a bit to avoid feeling guilty.
 Helping others in my life learn about it as also helped to avoid ruining people's expectations.